Home emergency policies cover callouts to fix essential parts of your home such as the electrics, boiler or plumbing if something goes wrong.

 How to get it for free

-One them is Together Mutual, who we’ve recently partnered with to offer our members an exclusive discount.
-Its home insurance and emergency cover have been rated as 5 Star services by independent financial researcher Defaqto.
+One of them is Together Mutual.
+Its home insurance and emergency cover have been rated as 4 Star services out of 5 by independent financial researcher Defaqto.

 All boilers under 15 years old are covered as long as they’ve been serviced.
 Once it’s been serviced it will be covered again, even if you had a callout before.

-For example, Together Mutual quotes annual premiums of £169.64 (Premium policy) or £273.10 (Premier Plus policy) for a two-bed semi-detached house in Milton Keynes.
+Together Mutual quotes annual premiums of £160.86 (Premium policy) or £260.69 (Premier Plus policy) for a two-bed semi-detached house in Milton Keynes.
 Both include home emergency.

-For the same type of property M&S’s cheapest policy, with slightly less cover than Together Mutual, is £212.40 with a 5 Star home emergency add-on.
-Aviva’s cheapest policy with home emergency cover is £228.66 a year, but its emergency cover isn’t as comprehensive.
+For the same type of property M&S’s cheapest policy, with slightly less cover than Together Mutual, is £295.38 with a 5 Star home emergency add-on.
+Aviva’s cheapest buildings only policy with home emergency cover is £213.96 a year.

 Is there a difference between standalone home emergency policies and those offered by home insurers?